Namxas75/lilypond-jazz-patterns/README.md

 - Melodic seeds are stored in the array music_pieces in generate.rb
 - Everything is transposed in minor thirds 4 times up and 4 time down
 - Outputs each line to pdf

+## Run the project

-- requires the lilypond library
+- brew install lilypond
-- set permission for build script with chmod +x build.sh
+- chmod +x build.sh
+- ./build.sh to build the generate the pdf files